 Course Item Percent of Final Grade

-Laboratory Participation 18%
+Laboratory Participation 15%

-Lab Notebook Completeness 30%
+Lab Notebook Completeness 25%

+Homework Assignments 35%

-Draft Lab Report 17%
+Draft Lab Report 5%

-Final Lab Report 35%
+Final Lab Report 20%

 100

 - Lab manuals / notebooks will be reviewed at the end of the class.
-If the instructor deems the work to be incomplete the student may be asked to stay and complete the work or a grade point will be deducted. - The Lab reports (draft and final) must be submitted through Webcourses at http://webcourses.ucf.edu/ by 12:00AM of the day they are due. - Lab reports sent via email or hard copy will NOT be accepted. - Absences and Makeup Lab Sessions: - Because of the fluid nature of the lab with the experimental setup changing every week, there will be NO MAKEUPS ALLOWED except in cases of genuine emergency. - With prior arrangements, students may be allowed access to the lab after the class and before Friday at 3:00PM of the same week. - The instructor reserves the right to change or modify any portion of this schedule without prior notice or recourse by the students.
+If the instructor deems the work to be incomplete the student may be asked to stay and complete the work, or a grade point will be deducted. - The Lab reports (draft and final) must be submitted through Webcourses at http://webcourses.ucf.edu/ by 12:00 AM of the day they are due. - Lab reports sent via email or hard copy will NOT be accepted. - Absences and Makeup Lab Sessions: - Because of the fluid nature of the lab with the experimental setup changing every week, there will be NO MAKEUPS ALLOWED except in cases of genuine emergency. - With prior arrangements, students may be allowed access to the lab after the class. - The instructor reserves the right to change or modify any portion of this schedule without prior notice or recourse by the students.